-Returning to more mundane matters, the following are indicative of internal triggers for change (Huczynski and Buchanan, 2013; Johnson, Scholes and Whittington, 2014; Paton and McCalman, 2000):
+Changes can also be triggered by factors internal to an organization.
+Typically, these relate to how effectively the organization is adapting to external factors.
+The following are indicative of internal triggers for change (Huczynski and Buchanan, 2013; Johnson, Scholes and Whittington, 2014; Paton and McCalman, 2000):

-- a new chief executive or other senior manager;
+- appointment of a new chief executive or other senior manager;

 - falling organizational performance;

 - a new vision and mission statement;

 - high employee turnover, low employee morale;

 - recognition or de-recognition of a union;

 - relocation and/or redesign of a factory or office layout;

 - the adoption of new technology;

-- takeover, divestment, or merger and acquisition;
+- takeover, divestment or merger and acquisition;

 - labour shortages or surpluses.

-It is difficult to separate completely internal from external triggers for change since decisions that appear on the surface as internal may be responses to some external event or in some way fit with the organization's strategy which is aimed at responding to external forces.
+It is difficult to separate completely internal triggers for change from external ones, since decisions that appear on the surface as internal may be responses to some external event or in some way fit with the organization's strategy that is aimed at responding to external forces.
 This argument is taken up in more detail in Chapter 3.
 Meanwhile, as the next section shows, there are other ways of categorizing organizational environments that are more focused on organizations and change.